asifnawazminhas/asifnawazminhas.github.io/_posts/Responsible_Disclosure/2025-20-08-RD-Grafana.md

 ### Conclusion

 The tested Grafana instance was confirmed to be vulnerable to **CVE-2025-4123**.
 Although the issue had already been disclosed publicly, its presence on a production system demonstrates the importance of timely patching.
-If left unresolved, attackers could escalate from open redirect to SSRF, LFI, or XSS.
+If left unresolved, attackers could potentially escalate from open redirect to SSRF, LFI, or XSS.

 **Responsible Disclosure**: This finding was tested for a live site and responsibly reported to the affected organisation through their Responsible Disclosure program.